janwilmans/guidelines/guidelines_details.md

 bool isInternetAvailable();
 ```

-**THE MOST FITTING TOOL**: With the most fitting tool I mean, if you have a choice between more generic solutions and more specific solutions the more specific solution is almost always less error-prone.
-An example of this is `std::lock_guard`, it cannot unlock early and it takes only one lockable object.
-While `std::scoped_lock` can lock multiple object at once and `std::unique_lock` can unlock early.
-If you do not require the latter features, prefer `std::lock_guard`, as it does not have extra features and thus is harder to use incorrectly.
+**THE MOST FITTING TOOL**: With the most fitting tool, I mean that when choosing between a more general-purpose solution and a more specialized one, the specialized option is typically less prone to errors.
+For instance, consider `std::lock_guard`, which is designed to manage a single lockable object and does not allow early unlocking.
+In contrast, `std::scoped_lock` can manage multiple lockable objects simultaneously, and `std::unique_lock` allows early unlocking.
+If you don't need these additional features, it's better to use `std::lock_guard`, as its simplicity reduces the likelihood of incorrect usage.

 Another example; `std::shared_ptr<T>` is very generic, objects of this type can be copied and weak pointers can be created from it.
 In contrast `std::unique_ptr<T>` has a more specific use case, a limited set of features and is therefore less error-prone.